rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 });
 ```

 I no longer need to work around asynchronicity by polling or flushing the event queue.
-Instead, I can even write tests that are similar in scope to E2E tests, but don't rely on browser timings, but the "domain events" that redux yields instead.
+Instead, I can even write tests that are similar in scope to E2E tests, but don't rely on browser timings and use the "domain events" that you dispatch as actions.
 This makes large tests a little more bearable, as the error message will quickly point to where the test is failing.

 <small>An integration test that fills a form, submits it and waits for two events to be dispatched before asserting that the component correctly reflects the new state (from the [`redux-saga-example`](https://github.com/rradczewski/expect-redux/blob/master/examples/redux-saga-example/src/App.test.js#L30-L50))</small>
 ```js